Become a member of ICOM is being part of an active network made up of 30,000 museums and museum professionals.

 By joining ICOM you will integrate the world museum community and take part in the debates, the scientific exchanges and in the reflection about the museum future.

 Ethics and museum professionals’ exemplary practices are essential for ICOM.

 ICOM Code of Ethics for museums was adopted in 1986 and revised in 2004.
 It establishes the values and principles shared by ICOM and the international museum community.
 It is a reference tool translated to 38 languages and it sets minimum standards of professional practice and performance for museums and their staff.

 By joining ICOM, each member commits to respect this code.

 The definition of a museum has evolved, in line with developments in society.
 Since its creation in 1946, ICOM updates this definition in accordance with the realities of the global museum community.

-According to the ICOM Statutes, adopted during the 21st General Conference in Vienna, Austria, in 2007:
+According to the ICOM Statutes, adopted by the 22nd General Assembly in Vienna, Austria on August 24th, 2007:

 A museum is a non-profit, permanent institution in the service of society and its development, open to the public, which acquires, conserves, researches, communicates and exhibits the tangible and intangible heritage of humanity and its environment for the purposes of education, study and enjoyment.

 This definition is a reference in the international community.